mozilla/anodejsholidayseason/localization/localization_part_2.md

     msgid "Persona preserves your privacy"
     msgstr "Persona 保護您的隱私"

 We'll examine this in more detail below, but we can see that `msgid` is the English String and `msgstr` has the Chinese translation.
-There are comments in the file (anything starting with `#`).
+Comments are anything that start with a `#`.
 The comment above shows the location in the codebase the string is used.

-There are many other tools that GNU Gettext provides, for managing Strings, PO files, etc. We'll cover these in a bit.
+Gettext provides many other tools: it can manage Strings, PO files, etc. We'll cover these in a bit.

 ## Why a new toolchain?
 Before we get into the Node modules that make working with Gettext easy, we must ask ourselves... why this toolchain?